scalawithcats/scala-with-cats/src/pages/parser/transforms.md

 }
 ~~~

 The code is tagged with `parser-eval`.
-Pay particular attention to the tests -- I spent longer refactoring them than I did writing `eval`.
+Pay particular attention to the tests---I spent longer refactoring them than I did writing `eval`.
 </div>

 ### Recap